neymika/SURF22/README.md

 ## :weary: Week 2
 :disappointed: :shit: :skull:
   * 6/21: Still have COVID.

 :satisfied: :sunglasses: :dizzy:
   * 6/22: NO LONGER HAVE COVID!!!
   * Bokeh is a problem child sometimes, so in case of any issues, can just run the same code the same way but make sure matplotlib is at least installed.
   * Made a quick script of the steepest descent code. ~~Will make clean and debug.~~
   * Debugged steepest descent code.
 Still takes much longer compared to mentor's version (140 iterations vs. 1017 iterations), but trend is linear.
 Starting points are different so that could be a possible reason.
   * Basic implementation of steepest descent with backtracking using a homework problem dataset.
 Have a few questions however.
-    * Where do we ever introduce ridge regression in the GD problem?
-In mentor's code it is only ever introduced in the least squares solution.
+    * ~~Where do we ever introduce ridge regression in the GD problem?
+In mentor's code it is only ever introduced in the least squares solution.~~
+      * Unnecessary in the GD case apparently.
-    * Mentor and my original function and derivates are different.
-Should ask why.
+    * ~~Mentor and my original function and derivates are different.
+Should ask why.~~
+      * They are not different!
+Yet they are producing different results, so must be debugged.
-    * Mentor's code always starts with initial alpha instead of updated alpha.
-Why?
+    * ~~Mentor's code always starts with initial alpha instead of updated alpha.
+Why?~~
+      * Did not really answer, but I imagine its to ensure that the search direction condition is met everytime?
     * Requires the following package installations
       * ```python
         pip3 install numpy